-As of March 31, 2023, we had cash of \$136,798.
-We intend to use the funds held outside the trust account primarily to perform business due diligence on prospective target businesses, travel to and from the offices, plants or similar locations of prospective target businesses or their representatives or owners, review corporate documents and material agreements of prospective target businesses, and structure, negotiate and complete an initial business combination, including the TriSalus Business Combination.
+As of June 30, 2023, we had cash of \$103,975 and \$370,778 available to be drawn on the 2022 Promissory Note III.
+We intend to use the funds held outside the trust account primarily to structure, negotiate and complete an initial business combination, including the TriSalus Business Combination.
+The Company plans to consummate the TriSalus Business Combination during the third quarter of 2023.